sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 I will use this for.
 This component should take in
 SVG URL and add className on it on it.

-If I can finish these then I will consider it to be production ready.
-Insha Allah

 ▶️ Edit Company Profile page

 ▶️ Edit user profile page